St. Teresa of Avila prayed, “From sour and sad-faced old saints, Good Lord deliver us!”

 St. Bernard was focused on God (instead of the flies!), which made him free to ease the anxiety of his brothers by making a joke.
 Sometimes we get upset over things that would be easier to handle if we looked for the humor in them.

 St. John Bosco (1815-1888)

 A young priest from a very poor background, John Bosco was a hero to Turin’s hordes of homeless boys.
 He charmed them with his juggling act, and with his magic tricks and acrobatics.
 As a boy, growing up without a father, John had learned circus skills to make more money for his mother and siblings.
 But Father John’s fellow priests thought he was unstable.
-He had to be, because no one would seriously want to spend time with the “worthless” poor boys who had been abandoned and left to their own devices.
+He had to be, because no one would seriously want to spend time with the “worthless” poor boys who had been abandoned and left to fend for themselves.

 Two of Father John’s fellow priests planned to commit him to a local insane asylum.
 When Father John caught wind of their plot, he played along just long enough.
 When his fellow clerics stepped into the carriage, expecting him to follow, he slammed the door, slapped the horses into motion and told the carriage driver—“Take them to the asylum!
 They’re expected.”

 Instead of reacting with vengeance or fear, St. John Bosco made a joke to get his point across.
 (I can’t help wondering what happened after this incident….)

 St. John XXIII (1881-1963)